 - Herbaceous perennials like Bergamot, Salvias, Catmint, Echinacea and Penstemon as well as ornamental grasses can be cut back now.

 - Ensure that tender plants are well protected from frost by covering with frost cover, available per meter or in pre-packed sizes.
 This will protect your plants to a temperature of -3°C, while allowing enough filtered light and the correct moisture balance for optimum growth.

-- Water the garden early in the day to allow for the soil to dry out a bit before nightfall.
+- Water the garden early in the day to allow for the soil to dry out and warm up a bit before nightfall.